Thermodynamic and transport properties of high-quality single crystals of the altermagnet CrSb: Results and discussion

 The magnetic ordering in CrSb is strong, so magnetic excitations are likely to make a significant contribution to the specific heat over a wide temperature range, not just near the N\'{e}el temperature.
-In collinear antiferromagnets, the absence of magnetic anisotropy preserves continuous spin-rotation symmetry, leading to gapless Goldstone magnon modes, while spin-orbit induced anisotropy opens a finite but degenerate magnon gap \cite{chen2025observation,vsmejkal2023chiral}.
+In collinear antiferromagnets, the absence of magnetic anisotropy preserves continuous spin-rotation symmetry, leading to gapless Goldstone magnon modes, while spin-orbit induced anisotropy opens a finite but degenerate magnon gap \cite{chen2025observation,vsmejkal2023chiral,dos2026comparative}.
+In this regard, two prototypical collinear AFMs, NiO and MnO, preserve combined $\mathcal{P}{T}$ symmetry.
+In the absence of magnetic anisotropy, these systems host degenerate magnon branches.
+However, the inclusion of weak spin–orbit–induced magnetocrystalline anisotropy lifts this degeneracy near the high symmetry $\Gamma$ point, resulting in a small magnon gap of less than 5 meV \cite{dos2026comparative}.
 Altermagnets fundamentally differ from this paradigm \cite{singh2025chiral,vsmejkal2023chiral,zhang2025chiral,singh2025chiral}.
 In CrSb, the crystal symmetry enforces alternating exchange interactions that lift magnon spin degeneracy even in the collinear and fully compensated state \cite{zhang2025chiral,singh2025chiral}.
 Within linear spin-wave theory (LSWT), an effective Heisenberg Hamiltonian with symmetry-inequivalent exchange couplings and single-ion anisotropy supports two spin-split magnon modes.
 In the long-wavelength limit, the magnon gap \cite{chen2024competing} is $\Delta_{\rm LSWT} \approx 2S\sqrt{D\,J_{\rm eff}}$, where $S$ is the local moment of the Cr ions, $D$ is the spin-orbit-induced single-ion anisotropy, and $J_{\rm{eff}}=\sum_n z_n J_n$ denotes the effective exchange scale determined by the symmetry-inequivalent Cr-Cr exchange interactions.
 Using reported parameters for CrSb ($S$=3/2, $J_1$= 23 meV, $J_2$= $-5.4$ meV, $J_3$= 5.2 meV, and $D\sim$ 0.15 meV) \cite{singh2025chiral}, the resulting altermagnon gap is estimated to be $\Delta_{\rm LSWT} \sim$ 9-10 meV \cite{zhang2025chiral,singh2025chiral}, consistent with our specific heat fitting.
 These suggest that CrSb is a prototypical system where gapped magnons coexist with intrinsic spin-splitting driven by nonrelativistic exchange symmetry.
+Based on theoretically predicted non-degenerate magnon dispersion and the experimentally observed large magnon gap supports the realization of the altermagnetic order due to exchange interactions.